 There also are individual filters tailored to remove chlorine from the shower and bath.
 I’ve used these shower filters for many years.
 It’s especially important to filter bathing water for children and women who are pregnant!

 When selecting a POU drinking water filter, it is important to realize that these filters vary significantly in their ability to filter water and remove contaminants.
 For example, typical portable kitchen water pitchers or refrigerator drinking water filters are designed only to address chlorine taste and odor and have a limited lifetime due to their small size.

 Larger multi-stage under-counter POU purification systems (such as these) will remove a wider range of contaminants including chlorine, chloramines, disinfection by-products, fluoride, heavy metals, parasites and other microorganisms, bad taste, odors, and sediment.
 In these larger systems, cartridges can be selected to address your specific concerns regarding the presence of certain contaminants.
 In either case, multiple POU systems are required if you would like water to be filtered at more than one faucet in the house.
 They are convenient however for renters and others who do not wish to make major changes to plumbing.

-These systems are installed wherever the water first enters your home to provide filtered water throughout the entire house for showering, bathing and everyday use.
-These whole house water systems are an excellent choice for homeowners who want to make their water safe for all uses.
+Point-of-entry water systems are installed wherever the water first enters your home.
+Thus, this type of filtration provides clean water throughout the entire house.
+These “whole house water systems” are an excellent choice for homeowners who want to make their water safe for all uses.
 This would include not only drinking and cooking, but also showering, bathing, and laundry by attacking the problem at the start.
 This online source has a number of budget-friendly options to choose from.

 One question I often get from people seeking the best water filter for their home is how to wade through all the options and intelligently choose among all the different types of filtration and purifying technologies available in the market today.